-- the employer must be content that the apprentice is working at or above the occupational standard - apprentices must have achieved English and maths qualifications in line with the apprenticeship funding rules. - apprentices must have compiled and submitted a portfolio of evidence to underpin the professional discussion.
+- the employer must be content that the apprentice is working at or above the occupational standard - apprentices must have achieved English and mathematics at Level 21. - apprentices must have compiled and submitted a portfolio of evidence to underpin the professional discussion.